 Do you want to attract phone calls to your business?
 Or do you prefer to drive sales to your eCommerce website?
 Maybe you want to attract more people to a physical location such as a gym?
 Simply select the option that is best suited to your advertising goals.

 Google will ask you to confirm your business name and website, plus you’ll need to complete a verification process.
 Once complete, you’ll then need to create your ad.
-Here is the place to put your creative hat on and write a captivating advert that will encourage people click on it.
+Here is the place to put your creative hat on and write a captivating advert that will encourage people to click on it.

 You should consider using keywords in your advert copy that is specific to what people are searching, as well as a clear call-to-action.